 A certificate of insurance in the amount of $1,000,000 per occurrence and $2,000,000 in the aggregate for Premises Liability, Products/Completed Operations which would apply to bodily injury or property damage for produce consumed and resulting in illness.
 The “Incorporated Village of Port Jefferson, 121 West Broadway, Port Jefferson, NY 11777” must be listed as additional insured and certificate holder on your policy.
 If you need assistance in obtaining such coverage, please notify us.

-All setup must take place between 9:30 and 10:30AM, and must be removed by 2:00PM on Sunday.
-Vendors arriving after 10:30AM will be allowed to set up, as long as space is available and it is safe to do so.
-If a late arrival is needed please notify us so that space can be set aside for you.
+All setup must take place between 8:00AM and 9:00AM, and must be removed by 2:00PM on Sunday.
+Vendors arriving after 8:00AM who cannot set up by the beginning of the market will forfeit your space in the market and will be given a space in the back, if available and if it is safe to do so.

-Each vendor is expected to clean his/her assigned spot at the end of each day and to keep it neat during the period that the market is open.
+Each vendor is expected to clean his/her assigned spot at the end of each day and to keep it neat during the period that the market is open and to dump their trash in the dumpster behind the Village Center.
 Developing and keeping a good community image is key.

 Items must be grown, gathered, produced and/or processed on Long Island, NY.
 Specific products may be deemed ineligible for sale by the Economic Development Council and/or the designated market manager(s) if they are not representative of items for sale at the Farmers Market.
 If there are questions regarding the sale of specific items please contact us and/or provide detailed information with your application.
 Specific products may be granted an exception if produced off Long Island, if such product is unavailable from a Long Island producer, and product is still deemed to be “local” within NY state, or neighboring state.

 We strive to have a wide variety of products at the market from as many vendors as possible.
 Every attempt will be made to separate competing vendors in the market given that enough space is available to do so.